openstack-archive/turbo-hipster/doc/source/installation.rst

            to use a script to authenticate against a swift account or to use *laughing_spice* to format the logs etc.
+  **conf_d**
+    A path of a directory containing peices of json confiuration.
+    This is helpful when you want different plugins to add extra or even modify the default configuration.

 4. Create a turbo-hipster user: